 Thinking the rifles use live rounds

-Speaking of context, if you want to go deeper on the rituals around military burials, our guide to the 13 folds of the American flag walks through what every fold of the burial flag represents, and our piece on Taps tells the story of the 24 notes that follow the rifle salute.
-Both pair well with this one.
+None of this changes how the moment feels.
+When the rifles fire and the bugle starts, what people are responding to is bigger than the technical name of the ceremony.
+To go deeper on the rituals around military burials, our guide to the 13 folds of the American flag walks through what every fold of the burial flag represents, and our piece on Taps tells the story of the 24 notes that follow the rifle salute.

 Frequently Asked Questions